Deposed Queen Yu

-Princess Munseong (15 August 1576 – 31 October 1623), of the Munhwa Yu clan, was the wife and queen consort of Yi Hon, King Gwanghae, the 15th Joseon monarch.
+Princess Consort Munseong (25 August 1576 – 21 October 1623), of the Munhwa Yu clan, was the wife and queen consort of Yi Hon, King Gwanghae, the 15th Joseon monarch.
 She was queen consort of Joseon from 1608 until her husband's deposition in 1623, after which she was known as Deposed Queen Yu.

 Biography

+Early life

 The future queen was born on 15 August 1576 during the reign of King Seonjo.
-Her father, Yu Ja-shin, was member of the Munhwa Yu clan.
+Her father, Yu Ja-shin, was member of the Munhwa Yu clan, and her mother, Jeong Yang-jeong, was a member of the Dongrae Jeong clan.
+Lady Yu was the third daughter and eighth child within ten siblings.

-Through her mother, Lady Yu is a 4th great-granddaughter of King Jeongjong and Royal Consort Suk-ui of the Haengju Ki clan.
-Through her father, she is also a 5th great-granddaughter of King Jeongjong and Royal Consort Suk-ui of the Chungju Ji clan.
+Through her ancestors, her family had some distant relations with the royal family.
+Through her mother, Lady Yu was a 4th great-granddaughter of King Jeongjong and Royal Consort Suk-ui of the Haengju Ki clan.
+Through her father, she was also a 5th great-granddaughter of King Jeongjong and Royal Consort Suk-ui of the Chungju Ji clan.
+Thus making her parents fifth cousins once removed with one another.

+Through her paternal grandmother, her great-great-great-grandfather was Chŏng Inji, and was a first cousin once removed of Queen Inseon, her future niece-in-law and the future Queen Consort of King Hyojong.
+Her paternal grandmother was also the younger cousin of Grand Internal Princess Consort Hadong, the mother of King Seonjo.
+Thus making her second cousins with her future father-in-law and second cousins once removed with her future husband.

+Through her paternal great-grandmother, Lady Yu was the 4th great-grandniece of Queen Soheon and the 5th great-granddaughter of Sim On.

+Marriage, Deposition, and Death

 At the age of 11 in 1587, she was selected to become the consort of Yi Hon, Prince Gwanghae, son of Seonjo, born to Kim Gongbin, senior 1st rank king's concubine.
 As Gwanghae's wife, she was given the royal title of Princess Consort Munseong (문성군부인, Munseong Gunbuin).
-When Gwanghae became the crown prince in 1592, she was elevated to the crown princess’ rank at the age of 16.
+When Gwanghae became the crown prince in 1592, she was elevated to the crown princess' rank at the age of 16.
 16 years later, Gwanghae ascended to the throne as the fifteenth Joseon king in 1608 and she became queen consort.